UoP Racing team: UoP4e (Year: 2012-2014)

-After 10 years of participating in Formula Student competitions and a lot of research in the evolution of motorsport, the team took the major and difficult decision to leave internal combustion engines, which marked the beginning of the “electric car era” for the team.
-Trying to keep up with the trend of the future, but also the spirit of Formula Student competition that promotes innovation, the team's 4th racecar is not only the team's first electric-powered racecar, but also the first Formula Student type racecar with an electric motor manufactured in Greece.
+After 10 years of participating in Formula Student competitions, marking the beginning of the “electric car era” for the team.
+Trying to keep up with the trend of the future, the team's 4th racecar is not only the team's first electric-powered racecar, but also the first Formula Student type racecar with an electric motor manufactured in Greece.

 UoP4e incorporates all knowledge and experience from the three previous UoP Formula Student racecars, namely a carbon fiber monocoque chassis and 10” wheels.
 The car's highlight is probably the drivetrain/powertrain sub-system.
 In regards to the transmission, electric motor and accumulator, the team had these three words on their mind during the car's development phase: Functionality - Durability - Lightweight.

-UoP4e has a more complex geometry than the previous cars, but its ergonomically focused design and increased stiffness give confidence for the construction of a high performance car.
+UoP4e has more complex geometry than the previous cars, but its ergonomically focused design and increased stiffness give confidence for the construction of a high performance car.
 A single electric motor, directly driving a differential without the use of a gearbox was promoted for its simplicity, reliability, and ease-of-maintenance.

-In 2013, UoP4e received an aerodynamics package, something the team had never experimented with up until then.
+In 2013, UoP4e received an aerodynamics package.
 The benefit of a well-developed aerodynamic package was evident early in the development process.

-In the end, the car turned out to be an amazing performer, being by far the fastest and most successful car of the team so far, finishing in 5th place overall in Formula Student UK electric class and winning the Formula Student Czech Republic competition, setting high targets for the years to come!
+In the end, the car turned out to be an amazing performer, being by far the fastest and most successful car of the team so far, finishing in 5th place overall in Formula Student UK electric class and winning the Formula Student Czech Republic competition.